vmtorn/docker-hy.github.io/pages/faq.md

 ## How do I sign up for the course? ##

-WELL HELLO There's no requirement to sign up for the course until after you've completed the exercises and wish to end your course.
+WELL HELLO MELO There's no requirement to sign up for the course until after you've completed the exercises and wish to end your course.

 ## How many credits are available? ##